Access to DNBC data

 - The DNBC management takes no responsibility for the scientific quality of projects in which they have no part.

 Access to biological specimens

 The access policy for biological specimens will be restrictive.
 The Scientific Ethical Committee, the Danish Data Protection Agency and the DNBC Management must sanction any access.
-The Steering Committee will ensure the following:
+The Reference Group will ensure the following:

 - a minimum only of biological material should be used